SKLD Integrated Services Announces Successful Redemption of N553m CP

 “We grew our customer base in the humanitarian aid supply segment by over 50per cent with a turnover growth of over 70per cent and drove the expansion of our school uniform supplies business from 18 cities and 380 schools to cover 24 cities and 500 schools in 2022.

-“We expanded our local production capacity and expanded our partnership engagement with foreign suppliers for raw materials whilst furthering our pathway to import substitution by increasing the output of our domestic production team and bolstering our local specialized production infrastructure.
+“We expanded our local production capacity and expanded our partnership engagement with foreign suppliers for raw materials whilst furthering our pathway to import substitution by increasing the output of our domestic production team and bolstering our local specialized production infrastructure,” the statement said.

-“We strengthened our supply chain operations by upgrading our warehousing facility to cater to the exponential growth we are experiencing in our customer base and trading volumes.
-Our customer count grew by over 20 per cent in FY 2022.
-As a result, the company has strong momentum and is well positioned for continued growth in the future,” the statement said.